Skip to main content

 Do you remember your first job as a teenager?
 The happiness you felt at earning your own money and the freedom to pay for things yourself?
 Today, teens between the ages of 13 and 18 are most likely to babysit, mow lawns, or perhaps even have their own businesses on eBay or other sites.
 I know quite a few young entrepreneurs who make money by selling homemade doggie treats, glitter slime, and even buying sneakers and selling them online at a profit!
 Teenagers are finding new and interesting ways to earn money, so how can we help teach them to use that money wisely?

 Fall in the Hudson Valley is one of the most beautiful times of year!
 There are so many fun things to do and we want to share them with you!

 I get asked this question quite often when speaking with the public and it is a great question.
 In fact, sales people typically have a 30 second “elevator” speech prepared as a response when asked about the company they work for.
-In my opinion, as a Rhinebeck Bank Branch Manager, and representative of the organization, there is not an easy 30 second, answer I can give, and I’d like to tell you why.
+In my opinion, as a Rhinebeck Bank Branch Manager, there is not an easy 30 second, answer I can give, and I’d like to tell you why.

 (Not when working on your down payment and closing costs!)